-- · hides Ecore differences with respect to EMOF - · hides MDT/UML2 differences with respect to UML - allows much of the semantics to be defined by a single library model - allows user extension and replacement of the library model - allows for exact OMG compliance
+- hides Ecore differences with respect to EMOF - hides MDT/UML2 differences with respect to UML - · allows much of the semantics to be defined by a single library model - · allows user extension and replacement of the library model - · allows for exact OMG compliance

-At the same time, the Values package that forms part of the specification has been implemented.
-This allows a clear separation of OCL-semantics, and although the extra object apparently wrapping each value might appear to incur overheads, we expect to streamline this so that the new structure is accurate and faster.
+At the same time, the Values package that forms part of the specification has been partially implemented.
+This allows a clear separation of OCL-semantics.

-The unified code is provided primarily by plugins that share the prefix
+The unified code is provided by the